 Louis Bouillot Perle d'Aurore Crémant de Bourgogne Rosé Brut NV

 It’s not every year one of these Perle d’Or Rosés comes around but when it does, it’s good.
 This is a lovely Crémant with honeyed and toast flavours alongside summer fruits including red apple and strawberries.
-It has the same, lively effervescence as Champagne and an energetic mousse and would make a wonderful accompaniment to your Salmon en Croute.
+It has the same, lively effervescence as Champagne and an energetic mousse and would make a wonderful accompaniment to your Salmon en Croute.shop now

 From the small appellation of Lombardy in Nothern Italy, comes Franciacorta, the country's answer to premium Champagnes, where the winemakers stick to méthode traditionelle to create sparkling wines with greater finesse and complexity.
 The appellation is a DOCG, which is recognised as the highest classification in Italian wine law.